stephanie-K/practitioner-stories/templates/get-involved.md

 We’re now looking at ways to create a package that would allow people to run their own events/workshops.
 We’re not sure what form this will take just now, but it could consist of some templates and data?

-<p>If this is something you would like to be part of, then <a href="https://www.linkedin.com/in/serena-n%C3%BCsing-543295173/" target="_blank">get in touch with Serena</a> so we can develop it with people who actually plan to use it</p>
+<p><strong>If this is something you would like to be part of, then <a href="https://www.linkedin.com/in/serena-n%C3%BCsing-543295173/" target="_blank">get in touch with Serena</a> so we can develop it with people who actually plan to use it.</strong></p>

 > Please, do not hesitate to get in touch if you have questions or ideas